LeHien2818/Shorten_URL_Project/Readme.md

 ## Requirement:
 Your machine need to have Docker, Node, and npm installed.

+#### Note:
+If you use docker, run the following command first:
+`docker network create url_shortener_network` to create a network for all service in this app

 ### Database

 To install the database, you need to run the following commands in your terminal: